Nigerian Law School

-The Nigerian Law School is an educational institution set up by the Government of Nigeria in 1962 to provide a Nigerian legal education to foreign-trained lawyers, and to provide practical training for aspiring Legal Practitioners in Nigeria.
+The Nigerian Law School is an educational institution set up to provide professional certification to graduates of law.
+The school was established in Lagos under the Legal Education Act 1962, now Legal Education (Consolidation Etc) Act Cap.
+L10, Laws of the Federation, 2004.
 Until the school was established, legal practitioners in Nigeria had received the requisite training in England and had been called to the English Bar.

 Curriculum

 The Law School offers course in criminal and civil litigation, property and corporate law, as well as a course in ethics.
-Over 70,000 students have graduated from the Nigerian Law School.
+Over 70,000 students have graduated from the Nigerian Law School since its inception in 1962.

-Anyone who has obtained a University degree in law and wants to practice as lawyers in Nigeria must attend the Nigerian Law School.
+Anyone who has obtained a university degree in law and wants to practice as a lawyer in Nigeria, must attend the Nigerian Law School.
 The Council of Legal Education gives certificates to students who pass the Bar Part II examinations, and these students are then called to the Bar.

 Locations

 Its campus in Lagos was set up in 1962, moving to its current location in 1969.
-The law school headquarters was relocated to the town of Bwari near Abuja in 1997.
+The law school headquarters was relocated to Abuja in 1997.
+The Nigerian Law School currently has 7 campuses - one in each geopolitical region of the country, though the Nigerian Senate has approved the establishment of seven new campuses.

-At the time of the move, hostels and the main auditorium were still under construction.
-The town had no hospital, no telephone and banking services, and the school was constructing its own borehole to provide potable water.

-The Augustine Nnamani Campus is located in Agbani, Enugu State.
-A fourth campus is located in Bagauda, Kano State.
-There are two additional campuses now which brings it to a total of 6 campuses.
-One in Yenegoa, Bayelsa State and the sixth in Yola, Adamawa State.